kanakmi/Brain-Tumor-Detection/README.md

 - We have used Auth0 for secure user authentication

 ## 🧠 Challenges we ran into
-This was the first time we were working with image segmentation task and the problem with UNet is that since you have to manage those "skip connections" and add them later on, the dimentions of image matrices on both the sides should be equal.
-We had to cover a lot of math to finally get those dimentions right and it took most of our time.
+This was the first time we were working with the image segmentation task and the problem with UNet is that since you have to manage those "skip connections" and add them later on, the dimensions of image matrices on both sides should be equal.
+We had to cover a lot of math to finally get those dimensions right and it took most of our time.

 ## 🏅 Accomplishments that we're proud of
-We are elated that we were able to cover new grounds and learn something new in a matter of just few hours and completing our project always gives us great pleasure.<br>
+We are elated that we were able to cover new grounds and learn something new in a matter of just a few hours and completing our project always gives us great pleasure.<br>
 Achieving around 97% accuracy on both the tasks was a cherry on the top.

 ## 📖 What we learned
-We learned all about the UNet Architecure of Neural Networks that is primarily used for pixel level image segmentation, collaboration and team work.
+We learned all about the UNet Architecture of Neural Networks that is primarily used for pixel-level image segmentation, collaboration, and teamwork.

 ## 🚀 What's next for Brain Tumor Detection

-Improving the accuracy of the model.
+Improving the accuracy of both the models.